-This weekend our wings have been clipped.
-Mr G is working and the wee dug and I are spending our weekend in the city mourning the passing of summer, so I thought I’d share a trip from our Scottish travel archives with you.
-This one’s from April, when we enjoyed a short break in the pretty harbour town of Portpatrick.
+Ah, 2016 – it’ll long be remembered as the year Scotland had a summer that lasted until early June.
+Unheard of since the long, hazy summers of the 1970s.
+Mr G is working this weekend, and The Wee White Dug and I are at home mourning the passing of summer.
+So, I thought I’d share a recent trip with you.
+This one’s from April, when we enjoyed a short break in the pretty harbour town of Portpatrick in Dumfries & Galloway.

-It was a last minute, spur of the moment trip, as many of our trips tend to be, due to us being compulsive road-trippers.
-We played a favourite game of ours – beat the weather forecast and gloat.
+It was a last-minute, spur of the moment trip – our trips often are.
+We played one of our favourite games – ‘beat the weather forecast and gloat’.
 It involves finding a tiny speck on the map of Scotland with a good weather forecast.
-As the rest of the country battens down the hatches for high winds, rain and snow, we sit back and wait for the barrage of woeful social media updates from our friends and family, complaining about the weather.
-Then we delivering our sucker punch – photos of us having a fabulous time in the sunshine.
+Then, as most of the country is battered by high winds, rain and snow, we sit back and wait for the barrage of woeful Facebook updates from our friends and family.
+“It’s so cold, wet, snowy, miserable, winge, winge, winge.”
+That’s when we deliver our sucker punch.
+Photos of us having a fabulous time in the sunshine.
 We struck gold on this trip and gloated with comments like “Is it raining in Edinburgh?
-Gosh, it’s beautiful here” and “SNOW in March that’s crazy.
-It’s sunglasses on weather where we are”.
+Gosh, it’s lovely here” and “SNOW in March??? – that’s crazy.
+It’s sunglasses weather where we are”.

-Our bed for the night
+Our Portpatrick home for the night

 We stayed at Dunskey Guest House, which sits on a fabulous elevated spot, overlooking the town.